 Summer is already here.
 I’ve read on the news that Metro Manila reached 36.5 degrees Celsius while Cabanatuan experienced the highest recorded heat index of 52.3 degree Celsius.
 Sadly, this is due to Summer plus the effect of El Niño here in the Philippines.

-Everyone has felt the changes of the weather.
-I noticed my pets panting a lot which makes me worried specially for my female cat who is now pregnant.
+Everyone has felt the changes in the weather.
+I noticed my pets panting a lot which makes me worried especially for my female cat who is now pregnant.
 This is a sign that they feel hot and maybe, uncomfortable.
 So how do we make sure that our pets are safe during summer?

 1. Maintain their fur.
 Giving them a haircut or shaving off their hair is not necessary.
-Their coat actually protects them from heat but make sure you brush them and remove excess fur everyday to help with the circulation.
-As for us, we decided to give Percy(male cat) a haircut because he loves staying on wet places like the bathroom which caused him to have lots of matted fur.
+Their coat actually protects them from heat but make sure you brush them and remove excess fur every day to help with circulation.
+As for us, we decided to give Percy(male cat) a haircut because he loves staying in wet places like the bathroom which caused him to have lots of matted furs.

 You may also purchase a Furminator which is famous for effectively removing excess hair from your pet’s fur.
 Cats are great at grooming themselves but we also take our cats for a bath once in a while.

 “Matting can cut off blood supply to extremities, and deny regular air circulation.
 Skin denied fresh air and stimulation from regular brushing becomes quite unhealthy.
 It can turn dark pink to red, and open sores are apt to form emitting foul odors.
 Even organic matter, like weeds and stickers, can become embedded in the skin.
 Matts have been known to contain stool of the pet and even fly larvae that further irritate the skin.
 Remember, sometimes these mats and their consequences can be completely hidden from view.”